Interview with Jane Pettigrew, author of World of Tea: Discovering Producing Regions and Their Teas.

 Q. If someone is brand new to specialty tea, how do you recommend they begin learning about it?

 A. I think the best way to begin is to join a tea course that teaches the basics of tea and introduces students to the range of aromas and flavors that teas offer.
 With a little confidence, people can start buying different teas and exploring the range for themselves.
-They should go to as many different tasting events as possible, read as much as they can, and recognize that once you start learning about tea, there is no end to the new experiences, opportunities, types of tea and growers.
+They should go to as many different tasting events as possible, read as much as possible, and recognize that once you start learning about tea, there is no end to the new experiences, opportunities, types of tea, and growers.
 New adventures will constantly present themselves along the way.

 Tea is like a very strong magnet — once it has attracted you, it is impossible to step away."